snehavish595/Portfolio-Template/README.md

 ## Welcome to your next stunning portfolio!

 This is a clean, modern, and highly customizable front-end developer portfolio template designed to help you showcase your skills, projects, and services in the most engaging way possible.
 Built with the latest web technologies, it ensures a responsive, performant, and visually appealing experience across all devices.
-This is a personal portfolio template with demo content using the name "Rohan Sharma".
+This is a personal portfolio template with demo content using the name "John Doe".
 You can easily replace it with your own.

 Whether you're a seasoned developer or just starting, this template provides a perfect foundation to establish your online presence and impress potential clients or employers.